Spin foam vacuum LQG versus false 'stringy theory'!

 Lorentz invariance

-For detailed discussion see the
+For detailed discussion see the Lorentz covariance page.

-quantization of a classical Lagrangian field theory which is equivalent to the usual Einstein-Cartan theory in that it leads to the same equations of motion describing general relativity with torsion.
+LQG is a quantization of a classical Lagrangian field theory which is equivalent to the usual Einstein-Cartan theory in that it leads to the same equations of motion describing general relativity with torsion.
 As such, it can be argued that LQG respects local Lorentz invariance.
 Global Lorentz invariance is broken in LQG just as in general relativity.
 A positive cosmological constant can be realized in LQG by replacing the Lorentz group with the corresponding quantum group.

 Diffeomorphism invariance and background independence